Build Header Config

 -

-provided as standalone files on disk (e.g. .mill-version
+provided as standalone files on disk (e.g. .mill-version) for compatibility with

 mill-opts